 Many people wonder how to help with body image issues.
 Shifting how you respond to your partner’s comments is a good place to start.

-Some people who struggle with body image ask relatively loaded questions, such as the stereotypical, “Do these jeans make me look fat?” or “Does it look like I’ve gained weight?”
-Answering these questions the way you think your partner wants can enable their disordered thinking and lead to an increased need for external validation.
+Some people who struggle with body image ask relatively loaded questions, such as the stereotypical “Do these jeans make me look fat?” or “Does it look like I’ve gained weight?”
+Answering these questions the way you think your partner wants them answered can enable their disordered thinking and increase their need for external validation.

 Shift the focus of the conversation to the underlying emotion.
-For example, rather than saying, “You look beautiful!” try, “Are you anxious about the party tonight?”
+For example, rather than saying, “You look beautiful!” try, “Are you anxious about people judging you at the party tonight?”

-Body image issues stem from how the person feels inside, not how they look outside.
-[2] Teasing out the inner feelings could help your loved one to find solutions.
+Many body image issues stem from how the person feels inside, not how they look outside.2 Bringing to light the inner feelings could help your loved one to find solutions.

 Compliment With Care